-I’m sure I read this on one of the many Charlotte Mason blogs I follow, but I also think my mom and Sarah’s 4-H leaders shared the same wisdom.
+I’m sure I read this on one of the many Charlotte Mason blogs I follow, but I also think my mom and Ashar’s 4-H leaders shared the same wisdom.

 We’re all better as a family when we can spend some time outdoors.
 I truly believe it brings us closer to the universe and each other.
 We are all calmer and happier outside – and that carries over into the rest of our day.

 9. Don’t give up on your personal identity.

 I’m a mom, a wife, a daughter, a sister, a blogger, a writer, a friend, a teacher, a martial artist… I’m a ton of things.
 When I started working from home and subsequently homeschooling, one great piece of advice I heard from a lot of people was to keep doing most of the things I’d been doing.